pennie-forage/bank-mergeCoTechTask3/README.md

 The page will reload if you make edits.<br>

 ## Tasks
-Use perspective to generate a chart that displays the data feed in a clear and visually appealing way for traders to monitor this trading strategy.
+Use Perspective to generate a chart that displays the data feed in a clear and visually appealing way for traders to monitor this trading strategy.